Galatea logo

 “Excuse me?” he asks in bewilderment.

-“My name is Dare,” I say and here it comessuch a beautiful and unique name.
+“My name is Dare,” I say and here it comes: Such a beautiful and unique name.

 “Well, you know what they say...” he starts.